BLUE RIBBON CUSTOM TACK

 We prefer Haggerty Silver Polish (a blue aerosol can) for cleaning and polishing the silver on your saddle.
 SPRAY IT ONTO A TERRY CLOTH TOWEL – do not spray it directly onto the silver because it will run down onto the leather, along with the tarnish.
 Rub the towel with the Haggerty on it over the silver.
 It will leave a light film.
 Polish the silver with a clean area of the towel, rotating it as it gets soiled.
 Do not keep using a dirty area of the towel – this will only rub the tarnish back into the engraving on the silver and it will not get clean.
 It is important to get ALL of the Haggerty off, so you might have to put some effort into it.
 If you accidentally get some black from the tarnish on the leather around the silver, you can usually remove it if you wipe the area with a terry cloth towel sprayed with Glass Plus or Windex.

 The serial number for your saddle is located under the left fender, stamped into the leather of the skirt.
 We suggest you keep a record of this number for insurance purposes.
-If you send us an 8 x 10 colored photograph from one of your shows (sorry, but photo cannot be returned) we will try to use it in one of our ads.
-If we don’t have a photo we can’t use it!

 We thank you for your business and if we can be of any further help, please do not hesitate to call.
 Enjoy your new saddle….with care, it will last a long time.